Jonathan Penny, DO, Principal Osteopath

 Michael's practice focuses on adults of all ages.
 He has developed a particular interest in working with patients who suffer restless leg syndrome, a persistent clinical condition which often responds well to osteopathic management.
 Michael strives to help patients make appropriate, simple changes to their daily routine, with a view to reducing their symptoms.

-Sally studied at the London School of Osteopathy, gaining a Batchelor’s degree with Honours in Osteopathy.
+Sally studied at the London School of Osteopathy, gaining a Batchelor’s degree with Honours in Osteopathy (BOst).
 During her final year she worked in the specialist baby and child clinic, utilising her cranial osteopathic skills.

 Having a love of sport, and once representing GB in hockey and modern pentathlon, Sally originally completed a degree specialising in sports medicine prior to becoming an osteopath.